ComradDoge/DogeEU4/README.md

 - Expansion and Exploration cleaned up internally and reworked to be closer to vanilla.
 - Manufactories scaling mechanic changed +1GP per 10 total development > +1GP per 5 production development.
 - Shuffled Centralization development modifiers.
 Base_cost reduction is now part of the 25 development requirement instead.
 - Government buldings tweaked.
-Removed non-governing related modifiers but added +1 num_of_allowed_buildings so it's less annoying to build.
+Removed non-governing related modifiers and added +1 num_of_allowed_buildings so it's less annoying to build.
 - Conqueror System: Normal Conqueror option has a limit of 10>15 that can be present.
 Mythical option now has 16>30 max (Great or Mythical).

 User Interface
-- Redid the estate screen.
+- Reworked the estate screen.
 - Reworked Army/Navy Unit panels.
 - Cleaned up the Military Tab interface.
 - Moved "Construction Steward" decision into it's own button.